openssl/openssl/doc/designs/quic-design/quic-fault-injector.md

      * TODO(QUIC): We should expect an error on the queue after this - but we
      * don't have it yet.
      * Note, just raising the error in the obvious place causes SSL_tick() to
-     * succeed, but leave a suprious error on the stack.
+     * succeed, but leave a spurious error on the stack.
 We need to either
      * allow SSL_tick() to fail, or somehow delay the raising of the error
      * until the SSL_read() call.
      */